dwave-examples/template/README.md

 following questions:

 * Is it pedagogical or a usable application?
 * Does it belong to a particular domain such as material simulation or logistics?
-* What level of Ocean proficiency does it target (beginner, advanced, pro)?
+* What level of Ocean proficiency does it target (beginner, advanced, professional)?

 A clear description allows us to properly categorize your example.